How to Spend the Best 48 Hours in Tulsa (From a Local)

 Or, guess what?
 You can rent beach cruisers along the trail!
 How cool is that?!

 Utica Square Shopping

-If you are not into the outdoors, go shopping at Utica Square or catch a hot yoga class at SALT Yoga in Utica Square.
+If you are not into the outdoors, go shopping at Utica Square or catch a hot yoga class.

 Utica Square has shopping, local restaurants, as well as beautiful landscaping (for your Instagram pics).
 Grab a wine or coffee and relax outside on an open space patio.

 Brunch or Lunch at Utica Square in Midtown